 With the valuable new insights gained in the course of the FWF-funded project, Walderdorff not only made an essential contribution to investigating Nazi looting and art deals.
 Her comprehensive investigation of sources, both as regards the refurbishment and the furnishings with a focus on provenance issues, provides also the first documentation of the function and politico-cultural significance of this building used by the NS regime for representational purposes.
 Walderdorff has meanwhile become a member of the international research group for provenance research (Arbeitskreis Provenienzforschung) and contributes her expertise to the Austrian Federal Chancellery’s commission on provenance research as well as to the Land of Salzburg.
 The results of her research on “the Führer’s guest house” will appear in the autumn of 2017 as part of a series published by the Salzburger Landesarchiv.

-In 2010, the art historian Imma Walderdorff completed her thesis on the Salzburg Residenz Palace at the University of Vienna.
+Personal details In 2010, the art historian Imma Walderdorff completed her thesis on the Salzburg Residenz Palace at the University of Vienna.
 Before focusing on Klessheim Palace, Walderdorff investigated the history of the famous Czernin private collection.
 Her main research interests are issues of historical and politico-cultural significance as well as looted art (provenance research).